wix-incubator/restaurants-userscript/README.md

 ### https

+To test a site served via https you have two options:

+Option 1: Open the website while the userscript is running, inside the site's local-storage find an entry whose key is "__restaurants_userscript.host" and change the protocol in its value to "https"  (also don't forget to run the local dev server in https mode)

-Chrome: To test a site served via https you'll need to first open the site then enable loading of unsafe scripts:
+Option 2: Open the website then enable loading of unsafe scripts:

 ![Load Unsafe Scripts](./image.png)